SDIG Investors Have Opportunity to Lead Stronghold Digital Mining, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 18, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stronghold Digital Mining, Inc. ("Stronghold" or the "Company") SDIG.
+LOS ANGELES , June 1, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stronghold Digital Mining, Inc. ("Stronghold" or the "Company") SDIG.

 Class Period: October 2021 IPO